Follow This Old House online:

 Is the Cost of a Shower Remodel Worth It?

-How much does it cost to replace a shower door?
+How much does a shower remodel typically cost?

 How We Determined Shower Remodel Costs

-To provide accurate and current pricing for the cost of a shower remodel, we collected price averages from Homewyse, Angi, and the 2024 Journal of Light Construction’s Cost vs. Value Report.
-Our research also included analyzing insights from a nationwide homeowner survey we conducted in January 2025, with participants from all age ranges and demographics to ensure a comprehensive view of home improvement project preferences.
-This enables our cost averages to reflect the diverse needs of homeowners, encompassing both local and nationwide markets.
+To provide accurate and current pricing for shower remodeling projects, we collected pricing from Homewyse and the 2025 Journal of Light Construction’s Cost vs. Value Report.
+Our research also included analyzing insights from a nationwide homeowner survey conducted in 2026, with participants from all age ranges and demographics to ensure a comprehensive view of home improvement project preferences.
+This enables our cost averages to reflect the diverse needs of homeowners, including both local and nationwide markets.

 Note that the pricing shared in this guide represents cost ranges and averages based on our research at the time of publication.
 Actual costs may vary depending on factors such as your location, chosen contractor, shower and bathroom specifics, material quality, and overall project scope.